 And because we miss the most important parts, we are initially pissed when we return to the other side.

 Now I was wide awake totally vibrating with understanding.
 What makes being here on earth so fab is the tangible joy.
 But so often, we don’t allow it.
 Our act of restricting brings deep unhappiness.
 It drives our longing even deeper into the subconscious so that we’re caught in an almost constant struggle between craving and abstinence.
 Of course, we have rebellious overindulgences…but we don’t see that we are the ones creating the dilemma.

 She said, yes, as spirits we can be everywhere at once, we can reunite with loved ones who’ve passed, we can bathe in the most beautiful energy of love.
 BUT, being here in the physical is a different experience altogether: you can eat pizza, and bite into a crisp juicy apple, and roll in the grass, feel the warmth of the sun, hug a beloved, experience physical intimacy.
 As a spirit, you won’t actually feel the paintbrush in your hand, or your heart pumping as you dance to a favorite song.
 It’ll be different.
 You’ll remember the sensation.
 You’ll have the memory.
 But it won’t be the same.

-I personally have a long history with trying to be good.
+I personally have a long history of trying to be good.

 To be one who meditates for hours, chanting sacred scripture.
 I tried to live in an ashram once.
 I’ve had long bouts with giving up alcohol, sugar, dairy, and flour.
 Anything frivolous was OUT.
 If it didn’t earn money, it wasn’t worth doing.
 And here this spirit was telling me, this is exactly why being human is so awesome, for the tangible joy of it all.